Larry’s Legacy

 As I sat at the kitchen table of his sister, Shelley, it took only minutes to learn two things: Larry was dearly missed 17 years after his death and Chatham had lost an incredible person.
 He was one of those people I instantly wished I had known but somehow felt like I did.
 “Every child should have the right to be successful.”
 This is just one of many things that Larry Babcock believed.

-“Larry would never tell you what to do” says Shelley.
+“Larry would never tell you what to do,” says Shelley.
 “He would give you options and help you see them both.
 Regardless of the outcome, he was always supportive.”

 Raised in a family of 4 children, Larry learned community responsibility from his parents, Win and Ross.
-His father worked for Chatham Hydro and his mother stayed at home until Ross’s passing in 1964.
-When his dad died, the Chatham
+His father worked for Chatham Hydro and his mother stayed at home until Ross’ passing in 1964.
+When his dad died, the Chatham Hydro community stepped in to help out.
+His father Ross had spent countless hours volunteering in the athletic community.

 Larry was a down to earth, generous person.
 He often could be seen riding his bike to work.
 He once received a new bike as a gift and one day it went missing.
 Larry went back to riding his old bike, believing that person needed his new one more than he did.